frontendpatterns/frontendpatterns.dev/src/content/patterns/design-token.md

 ## Solution

-Apply the Design Token pattern by defining visual design decisions as reusable variables for consistency across platforms, and reinforce it with concise examples or tests.
+Define visual design decisions as reusable variables for consistency across platforms.
 For example, isolate a `Button` component's look with scoped classes while brand tokens stay in a shared theme file.